ch-ankit/100-days-of-code/log.md

 **Today's Progress**: Completed the Lights out game along with the logics involved and the designing.
 Started with React Forms.

 **Thoughts:** The Lights out exercise has helped me to develop confidence in both React and JS as whole.
 The designing was overwhelming at first but slowly I'm getting better.

+### Day 8: May 14th, 2020

+**Today's Progress**: Continued on React forms today and learned a new propety introduced in ES2015 (computed property name) and also dealt with multiple forms and how one event handler can handle multiple on change properties.

+**Thoughts:** Helped in understanding how forms work in React.
+Each time something is changed in form the state of the component will be updated causing it to re-render which displays the value of current state in the input section.
+Also learned about the computed property name introduced in ES2015